mukuzz/dsc_notice_bot/README.md

     celery -A DSC_Backend worker -l info

+Also make sure that the redis server is running

 The server will now start scrapping the [College Website](http://dsc.du.ac.in/AllNewsDetails.aspx) for updates and send message to the specified Telegram Channel

+## Developmet

+In development we will need to run the redis-server as a daemon.
+Open this file with your preferred text editor:

+    sudo nano /etc/redis/redis.conf

+Inside the file, find the `daemonise` directive.
+We need this directive to have value `yes`

+    . . .

+    # By default Redis does not run as a daemon.
+Use 'yes' if you need it.
+    # Note that Redis will write a pid file in /var/run/redis.pid when daemonized.
+    daemonize yes

+    . . .

+Now restart the Redis service to reflect the changes we made to the configuration file:

+    sudo systemctl restart redis.service

+# Production Deployment

+## Install requirements

+    pip install gunicorn
+    sudo apt install supervisor

+## Configuration

+Open this file with your preferred text editor:

+    sudo nano /etc/redis/redis.conf

+Inside the file, find the `daemonise` directive.
+We need this directive to have value `no` as we want to supervise our redis server with superviserd:

+    . . .

+    # By default Redis does not run as a daemon.
+Use 'yes' if you need it.
+    # Note that Redis will write a pid file in /var/run/redis.pid when daemonized.
+    daemonize no

+    . . .

+Now stop the Redis service

+    sudo systemctl stop redis.service

+Edit `/etc/supervisor/conf.d/DSC_Backend.conf`

+    [group:DSC_Backend]
+    programs=gunicorn,redis,celery,celery-beat

+    [program:gunicorn]
+    command=/home/mukul/DjangoProjects/pyhton3.6_env/bin/gunicorn --name DSC_Backend --workers 12 --bind 127.0.0.1:8888 --log-level=INFO DSC_Backend.wsgi:application
+    directory=/home/mukul/DjangoProjects/DSC_Backend/
+    autostart=true
+    autorestart=true

+    [program:redis]
+    command=redis-server

+    [program:celery]
+    command=/home/mukul/DjangoProjects/pyhton3.6_env/bin/celery -A DSC_Backend worker -l info
+    directory=/home/mukul/DjangoProjects/DSC_Backend/
+    autostart=true
+    autorestart=true

+    [program:celery-beat]
+    command=/home/mukul/DjangoProjects/pyhton3.6_env/bin/celery -A DSC_Backend beat -l info
+    directory=/home/mukul/DjangoProjects/DSC_Backend/
+    autostart=true
+    autorestart=true

+Reload the configuration:

+    sudo supervisorctl update

+Restart all DSC_Backend services:

+    sudo supervisorctl restart videofront: